glsorensen/qe-de-core-competency-dbt-snowflake/QUICKSTART.md

 ```bash
 cp profiles.yml.example profiles.yml
 ```
+**Note**: Please check your profiles.yaml file and remove the Example section.

 Edit `profiles.yml`:

 1. Replace `YOUR_EMAIL@SLALOM.COM` with your actual Slalom email
 2. Replace `SALES_DATABASE_XX` with your database (e.g., `SALES_DATABASE_GLS`)
+3. Follow the SETUP INSTRUCTIONS from  `qe-de-core-competency-dbt-snowflake\profiles.yml` file and test your connection.

 **Note:** This project uses SSO authentication (`authenticator: externalbrowser`).
 When you run dbt commands, a browser window will open for you to log in.